c3d/make-it-quick/README.md

 directory for the build, or the directory specified by the `OUTPUT` environment variable if it's set.

-Temoprary files are placed in the `.objects` directory, or the directory set by the `OBJFILES` environment variable if it's set.
+Temoprary files are placed in the `.build` directory, or the directory set by the `BUILD` environment variable if it's set.
-There are subdirectories corresponding to the build environment and the build target, so the final product could be for instance under `.objects/macosx-clang/opt/hello`.
+There are subdirectories corresponding to the build environment and the build target, so the final product could be for instance under `.build/macosx-clang/opt/hello`.
 This is explained below.

 The log files will be located by default in `.logs`, the latest one being called `make.log`, or in the directory specified by the